Jobs Report: Rice MBA Job Placement During the Pandemic

 Q and A with Jessica Campbell, Rice Business Director of Corporate and Employer Relations

 Even in good times, top leaders are experts at managing change.
 Now, during the pandemic, nimbleness, quantitative strength and strategy skills may be more important than ever for landing a job.
 Rice Business has seen its highest enrollment ever this year, thanks in part to the changing career landscape.
 So, what should Rice MBA students know about the recruiting outlook?
-Jessica Campbell, director of corporate and employer relations at the Rice Business Career Development Office, gives a close-up view.
+Jessica Campbell, director of corporate and employer relations at the Rice Business Career Development Office, offers valuable insights into the evolving job market and how the Rice MBA program adapts to meet its demands.

 Industry Will Be Rebuilding